jfitisoff/insite/README.md

 # How it works

-This example shows how you open a site and navigate and interact with a page.
+Here's an example that shows how you open a site, navigate to a page and then interact with its contents.
 If you read further down you'll see examples showing the code that implements this example.

 The components being demonstrated here are Angular-specific but insite is framework-agnostic.